 We’ve come a long way from the prudery still prevalent in post WWII Britain to the acceptance of gay marriage.
 Did the new found sexual freedoms of the 1970s send the wrong signals to men who regard young women as ‘fair game’ for predatory behaviour and make recently exposed scandals involving celebrities inevitable?

-The e-book is now also available via Smashwords and at the many libraries and e-book retailers to whom they distribute, including Apple and B&N.
+The e-book is now also available via Draft2Digital at the many libraries and e-book retailers to whom they distribute, including Apple and B&N.

 *The paper back is now also widely available.
 Your local bookshop should be able to order it by quoting the ISBN: